LeonardoAlvarenga/MaintenancePlannerTFG/README.md

 Project made based on the Computerized Maintenance Management Systems (CMMSs) used in industries to keep track on their maintenance work.

-This is just a manimum viable product, with a few tools that can help an industry to manage their assets.
+This is just a minimum viable product, with a few tools that can help an industry to manage their assets.

 ## Getting Started